Liquid Television

-Liquid Television was an animation showcase that appeared on MTV from 1991 to 1995.
-It has served as the launching point for several high-profile original cartoons, including Beavis and Butt-Head and Æon Flux.
-The bulk of Liquid Television's material was created by independent animators and artists specially for the show, and some previously produced segments were compiled from festivals such as Spike and Mike's Festival of Animation.
+Liquid Television was an animation showcase broadcast on MTV from 1991 to 1995.
+It launched several high-profile original cartoons, including Beavis and Butt-Head and Æon Flux.
+Other recurring segments include "The Art School Girls of Doom", The Specialists, and Brad Dharma: Psychedelic Detective.
+Independent animators and artists created most of the material specifically for the show, and some previously produced segments were compiled from festivals such as Spike and Mike's Festival of Animation.

 The first season of Liquid Television also aired on BBC Two in co-production with MTV.
-Ultimately, MTV commissioned three seasons of the show, which was produced by Colossal Pictures.
+Ultimately, MTV commissioned three seasons of the show, produced by Colossal Pictures.
 The show was eventually succeeded by Cartoon Sushi.
-Mark Mothersbaugh composed the show's theme music.
+Mark Mothersbaugh composed the theme music.

 The show was broadcast in Canada on MuchMusic, in Asia on Channel V, in Australia on SBS and in New Zealand on TV3.

 History

-There were also a large number of animation pieces adapted from the work of Art Spiegelman's comic compilation, RAW.
-RAW featured underground cartoonists such as Mark Beyer, Richard Sala, and Peter Bagge.
+Many animation pieces were adapted from Art Spiegelman's comic compilation, RAW.
+RAW features underground cartoonists such as Mark Beyer, Richard Sala, and Peter Bagge.
 In particular, Dog-Boy by Charles Burns was based on the artist's series from RAW.